thephpleague/period/README.md

 ```

-To ease instantiation rhe class comes with many named constructors to ease its instantiation:
+To ease instantiation the class comes with many named constructors to ease its instantiation:

 #### Period::createFromDuration($datetime, $interval)